evnchn/aio_process_pool/README.md

 concurrent.futures.ProcessPoolExecutor = aio_process_pool.Executor
 ```

-This is very helpful if you have code using a `ProcessPoolExecutor` and want to run it on android (with buildozer).
+This is handy if you have code using a `ProcessPoolExecutor` and want to run it on android (with buildozer).

 ### shutdown behaviour / deadlock under certain conditions